ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 **Including** items by a query or an index **will** work even if an included item resides on another shard.
-If a requested item is not found on this shard, the orchestrator will connect the shard it is stored on, load the item and provide it.
+When the orchestrator queries a shard and an included item is not stored on that shard, the orchestrator will connect the shard that the item **is** stored on, load the item and provide it.

-Note that this process will cost the extra travel to the shard that the requested document is on.
+Note that this process will cost an extra travel to the shard that the requested item is on.

+{PANEL/}

+{PANEL: Querying a Selected Shard}

+A client normally queries its orchestrator, which forwards the query to allshards.
+It is, however, possible for a client to direct a query to a specific shard.
+It makes sense to send a shard-specific query, when it is known what shard stored the documents that are being queried.
+This may happen when, for example, all the documents of a certain account were deliberately stored over time [in the same bucket]() to make sure that loading or querying them will be done at the highest efficiency.

+* To query specific shards, add the query the contexts of the shards you want to query: `ShardContext`
+* Query a single specific shard by adding the query a shard's `ShardContext`.
+  You can find the `ShardContext` by the ID of a document that the this shard contains, using `ByDocumentId`.
+  In the sample below, for example, we query the shard of the document `users/1`.
+  {CODE-BLOCK:JSON}
+  var ResultSet = session.Advanced.DocumentQuery<User>()
+                    .ShardContext(s => s.ByDocumentId("users/2"))
+                    .WhereEquals(x => x.Name, "Joe").ToList();
+  {CODE-BLOCK/}
+* Query a list of specific shards by adding the query a `ShardContext` with only the shards that need to be queried.
+Identify the shards using `ByDocumentId` with IDs of documents stored in these shards.
+  {CODE-BLOCK:JSON}
+  var ResultSet  = session.Advanced.DocumentQuery<User>()
+                    .ShardContext(s => s.ByDocumentIds(new [] { "users/2", "users/3" }))
+                    .SelectFields<string>("Occupation").ToList();
+  {CODE-BLOCK/}

 {PANEL/}